What Makes Amarin Corp Ads (AMRN) A Compelling Stock?

 For Amarin Corp Ads (NASDAQ:AMRN) out of the analyst recommendations 2 analysts recommend stock a Buy, 3 rate the stock Outperform, 0 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Amarin Corp Ads (NASDAQ:AMRN) has a market capitalization of $883.26 Million and its number of outstanding shares are 294.42 Million.
-During previous trade 4.46 Million shares of Amarin Corp Ads (NASDAQ:AMRN) exchanged hands whereas on average almost 2.03 Million shares has been traded.
+Shares of Amarin Corp Ads (NASDAQ:AMRN) has a market capitalization of $1 Billion and its number of outstanding shares are 331.28 Million.
+During previous trade 4.24 Million shares of Amarin Corp Ads (NASDAQ:AMRN) exchanged hands whereas on average almost 2.09 Million shares has been traded.